tylerfoger/cave-front/README.md

 The Cave of Adventures - Front End

 This is the front-end for the Cave of Adventures web project.
-First you need to update the address in config.js to the address of your back-end (see back-end).
+First, update the value url in /src/js/config.js to the address of your back-end (see back-end).
 Then, run the command below:

 ### `npm start`

 Back-end